 Information needed to prepare for and take the ConCert™ Examination can be found in the Information for ConCert™ Examination Candidates book.
 It also contains information related to scheduling, rescheduling, or canceling an examination appointment.

-New Passing Standard for the ConCert™ Examination in 2015
+New Passing Standard for the ConCert™ Examination Set in 2015

-The Passing standard for the ConCert™ Examination will change September 2015.
+The Passing standard for the ConCert™ Examination was changed in September 2015.
 Descriptions of the passing standard and how it is set is available here.

 ConCert™ Examination Dates and Fees